refaktor/stepi/README.md

 $ cp -r default short

+# look at the search prompt of default profile
 $ cat profiles/default/search_prompt.md
 Search for and provide current information about: {QUERY}

 Please provide comprehensive, up-to-date information with specific details and context.

+# set a different prompt for out short profile
 $ cat > short/search_prompt.md
 Search for and provide current information about: {QUERY}